t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 Notice that we only need to export our router's type definitions, which means we are never importing any server code on our client.

-Now let's call the procedure on our frontend. tRPC provides a wrapper for `@tanstack/react-query` which lets you utilize the full power of the hooks they provide, but with the added benefit of having your API calls typed and inferred.
-We can call our procedures from our frontend like this:
+Now let's call the procedure on our front end. tRPC provides a wrapper for `@tanstack/react-query` which lets you utilize the full power of the hooks they provide, but with the added benefit of having your API calls typed and inferred.
+We can call our procedures from our front like this:

 ```tsx:pages/users/[id].tsx
 import { useRouter } from "next/router";